jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

-# SquidSpace.js Module Files
+# SquidSpace.js Module Files Reference

-SquidSpace.js Module Files are JSON data used as inputs to several of the SquidSpace.js tools.
-In particular they are inputs to the SquidSpace.js tools to manage the asset pipeline and to generate runtime Javascript.
+SquidSpace.js Module Files are JSON data used as inputs to several of the SquidSpace.js tools and as configuration for all of them.
+In particular they are inputs to the SquidSpace.js tools that manage the asset pipeline and generate runtime files.

 All Module Files must conform to the [Module File Specification](modulefile-specification.md).
 However, that specification does not detail the content values of configuration, options, and data subsections of the different object types; leaving that to the implementation.
-In general, configuration ("config") sections are used by tools that read and use Module Files to do work.
-Options ("options") and Data ("data") subsections are used by the runtime API and are usually passed through by the tools unchanged or with minimal modification; although (especially for resources) the code generation tools may create the data section at runtime based on the configuration or modify other values.
+In general, configuration ("config") subsections are used by tools that read and use Module Files to do work.
+Options ("options") and Data ("data") subsections are used by the runtime API and are usually passed through by the tools unchanged or with minimal modification; although (especially for resources) the code generation tools may create the data section at runtime based on the configuration and/or modify other values.

 This document specifies the configuration subsection values supported by the SquidSpace.js tools.
 For more details on the tools please see the [SquidSpace.js tools documentation](squidspace-tools.md).